FDMediagroep/webwriter-plugins/README.md

 1. start Webwriter by calling `CONFIG_FILE=writer-fd-dev.json npm run dev` in `NPWriter/`
 1. and run `npm run dev` to start the `NPWriterDevKit`/`webwriter-plugins` for plugin development and enable change watch

-# Rewrite plugin from Writer to Writer 3
+# Rewrite `Tool` plugin from Writer to Writer 3
+1. Set your IntelliJ (or any other poison of your choice) editor settings indentation to exactly 2 spaces (no tab).
 1. Update status in `https://docs.google.com/spreadsheets/d/1DWcKYwYq8LVKjwDNPUj8BGUef2ykQKXon6lM1FDxoRI/edit?ts=58412e69#gid=0`
 1. Create folder with the following naming convention: `nl.fdmg.<plugin name>`
 1. Create the necessary file: `index.js`